MartinWalchshofer/ioiopype/README.md

 - Buffer - Buffers data with a defined window size and overlap
 - Framer - TBD
 - PWelch - Calculates a Pwelch spectrum from a frame
-- Downsample - Samples a dataframe down by a given factor
+- Downsample - Samples a data frame down by a given factor
 - OffsetCorrection - Removes the offset from a data frame
 - ButterworthFilter - Applies a butterworth filter to a sample based signal
 - ToSample - Slices and forwards a data frame into samples